Reverse chronology: Film

 The 2004 film 5x2, directed by François Ozon, tells the story of a relationship between two people in five episodes using reverse chronology.

 In Eternal Sunshine of the Spotless Mind (2004), a main substory is told in reverse.

-Coup de Sang, a French film by Jean Marboeuf (2006), uses limited reverse chronology.
-The film begins with the revelation that the main character will commit a murder one week from the next scene, although it is not revealed who will be killed or why.

 In the 2007 movie P.S.
 I Love You, the scenes in which Gerry Kennedy (Gerard Butler) meets and courts Holly (Hilary Swank) are shown in reverse.

 Television

 The made-for-television drama Two Friends (1986), by Jane Campion, and the 1997 episode, "The Betrayal", of the hit sitcom Seinfeld, employs the technique.
 The Seinfeld episode is a take-off of the Harold Pinter play Betrayal and has a character named "Pinter."

 "Redrum", a 2000 episode of The X-Files, uses the technique in focusing on a character experiencing the events in reverse along with the audience.
 The 2002 ER episode "Hindsight" uses reverse chronology to illustrate the events leading to traumatic car accident.
 A 1997 Star Trek: Voyager episode, "Before and After", which writer Kenneth Biller claimed was based on a Martin Amis novel Time's Arrow, also features a character experiencing the events in reverse along with the audience.
 The Sealab 2021 episode "Shrabster" is also in reverse order.
 For a few seasons, the revived Doctor Who had an extensive storyline focusing on a relationship between the Doctor and his companions' daughter (River Song) from the future based on "opposite timelines" (i.e., as the Doctor was travelling through time on one path, River was travelling on an opposite path) causing them to interact in opposite chronological order.
-In 2017, the British TV mini-series Rellik (Killer backwards) tells a story about a serial killer in backwards order.
+The British police drama Rellik ("killer" spelled backwards) begins with the police killing the murder suspect; the crimes and investigation are shown in reverse order from there, ending with the childhood trauma that led the killer to his path.
 In 2018, the episode "Once Removed", from the series Inside No. 9 uses reverse chronology to tell a dark story about a family who is moving house, and the murder that subsequently begins.
 Also from 2018, the second installment of the FX anthology series American Crime Story focuses on the assassination of designer Gianni Versace, employing reverse chronology through the course of several episodes to explore the background of Versace's killer Andrew Cunanan.